 Friday from 10 a.m. to 1 p.m. — HOMELESS ONLY Our FACES program– Food, Assistance, Compassion & Emergency Services.

 We Welcome Guests to Our Food Bank

 We treat everyone who comes through our doors as “guests,” because they are.
-And we serve everyone without regard to We serve everyone without regard to faith, religion, age, sex, national origin, creed, or color.
-We serve everyone.
-However, since we do receive food from government sources, we are required to manage two food lines at our facility.
+And we serve everyone without regard to faith, religion, age, sex, national origin, creed, or color.
+We strive to serve everyone.

 The St. Vincent de Paul Georgetown Food Bank always needs donations of several items.
 We thank you in advance for helping us.
 We need:

 Non-Perishable Food – Especially high protein items which do not require cooking:

 - Canned meats and fish (tuna, chicken, salmon, spam)

 - Bulk trail-mix

 Clothing – In addition to distribution of food to needy neighbors, we also provide guests who visit the food bank with access to clothing, shoes, books and health assistance.